 TECHNICAL AM DEVELOPMENT Productivity Increase build-speed, possibly through new approaches to scanning or sources of energy.
 Decrease the time to create each layer, the overall time between layers, and start-up and shut-down time.
-Support higher volume production, possibly through enabling batch consistency and methodologies for consistent materials supply.
-Develop methodologies for measurement of AM products.
+Support higher volume production, possibly through enabling batch consistency and methodologies for consistent materials supply. ossibly through enabling batch AM products.
 The development of new/advanced AM machines e.g. machines with multiple lasers.
+Materials Develop AM materials performance, static and fatigue, to enable a similar or superior demonstrable performance level of cast and wrought material.
+Develop materials' consistency and repeatability e.g. fixing process parameters.
+Interchange-ability of process parameters between different AM machines.
+Analyse material properties of different materials and multi-materials using AM techniques, including their validation.
+Identification of new semi-crystalline and amorphous polymers suited to different AM mechanisms.
+Analyse and develop of new materials for AM processing e.g. biomaterials, superconductors and new magnetic materials, high performance metal alloys, amorphous metals, ultra-high temperature ceramic composites, metal-organic frameworks, new nano-particulate and nano-fibre materials.
+Tailored materials for AM.
+Improve material utilisation.

-Process Stability Increase material processability, quality and performance.
+Process and Stability Increase material processability, quality and performance.
 Develop methodologies for 'Right first time' processing.
 Increase control of process tolerances.
 Develop tools for better temperature management during processing.
 Improve surface finish of processed parts.
 Improve geometrical stability.
 Improve process control and monitoring.
 Analyse energy consumption and development of methodologies for its reduction.
 Further develop lasers with improved efficiency and control.
 Develop multi-material manufacturing for AM technologies.
 Reduce residual stresses.
 Increase software utilisation.
-Analyse stability of the AM process in order to make improvements to AM systems that will allow production components to be produced with required properties.
+Reduce scrap and improve repeatability.
+Faster turnaround addressing material/part/component handling.
+Materials processing whereby new powder production sources or new/improved methodologies for supply chain integration are facilitated.
+Identification of new supply chain opportunities and establishment of existing supply chains for potential products.
+Analyse stability of the AM process in orde allow production components to be produce r to make improvements to AM systems that will d with required properties.
+Produ uct Quality Develop in-process monitoring and control methodologies and systems including techniques for reducing the requirements for post-processing activities.

-Ма terials Develop AM materials performance, static and fatigue, to enable a similar or superior demonstrable performance level of cast and wrought material.
-Develop materials' consistency and repeatability e.g. fixing process parameters.
-Interchange-ability of process parameters between different AM machines.
-Analyse material properties of different materials and multi-materials using AM techniques, including their validation.
-Identification of new semi-crystalline and amorphous polymers suited to different AM mechanisms.
-Analyse and develop of new materials for AM processing e.g. biomaterials, superconductors and new magnetic materials, high performance metal alloys, amorphous metals, ultra-high temperature ceramic composites, metal-organic frameworks, new nanoparticulate and nano-fibre materials.
-Tailored materials for AM Process and Product Quality Develop in-process monitoring and control methodologies and systems including techniques for reducing the requirements for post-processing activities.
 Investigate in-situ sensors to provide non- destructive evaluation and allow for early detection of flaws/defects.
 Develop a 'streamlined' workflow for hybrid manufacturing, combining AM processes to meet geometric and surface finish requirements.
 Develop design tools and methodologies to empower design engineers to take advantage of AM.
 Develop material characteristics and the mechanism by which the material is processed to improve surface quality.
 Increase the understanding of power-beam manipulation (laser or electron beam) and material interaction(s) and their associated changes particularly for smaller parts production for increased surface finish.
-Prod uct Data Develop databases to allow a catalogue of materials performance information for particular applications, materials and processes.
+Develop databases to allow a catalogue of materials performance information for particular applications, materials and processes.
 Develop an 'online' portal of materials information for comparison and sharing.
-Costs Reduce scrap and improve repeatability.
-Faster turnaround addressing material/part/component handling.
-Materials processing whereby new powder production sources or new/improved methodologies for supply chain integration are facilitated.
-The identification of new supply chain opportunities and establishment of existing supply chains for potential products.
-Improve material utilisation.